Why are relationships important? Research establishes that health and joy are correlated with quality friendships.

 - First, you have to decide which relationships should be your most important.

-- Next, you can choose to reinvest in those relationships.
+- Next, you can choose to reinvest in those friendships.

 - Additionally, you may decide that you need to create some brand new relationships.

-- The time and energy you invest in your relationships will, long-term, reap big dividends.
+- The time and energy you invest in your friendships will, long-term, reap big dividends.

 What you need to get started are: